Central series' and ($n$)-isoclinism of skew left braces: Introduction

 \section{Introduction}

 The concept of isoclinism ($1$-isoclinism) of groups was introduced by P. Hall in \cite{Hall40} in quest of classification of finite $p$-groups.
 In the same paper, Hall implicitly introduced the concept of $n$-isoclinism.
-Recently the concept of isoclinism ($1$-isoclinism) of skew left braces was introduced by Letourmy and Vendramin \cite{LV23}, where, among other things, they proved several results analogous to results in group theory.
-This article is aimed to make further advancement on $n$-isoclinism ($n \ge 1$) of skew left braces.
-We introduce the concept of a skeleton of lower central series of a skew left brace, which, we expect, will open new avenues of research in the theory of skew left braces.
+Recently the concept of isoclinism ($1$-isoclinism) of skew left braces was introduced by Letourmy and Vendramin \cite{LV23} as a part of the important project of classification of skew left braces.
+This article is aimed to make further prominent advancement on $n$-isoclinism ($n \ge 1$) of skew left braces to strengthen the classification project.
+We introduce the concept of a commutator word map in skew left braces and a skeleton of lower central series of a skew left brace, which, we expect, will open new avenues of research in this area.

 A non-empty set $A$ with two group structures, $(A, \cdot)$ and $(A, \circ)$, is said to be a \emph{skew left brace} if

 holds true for all $a, b, c \in A$, where $ a^{-1}$ denotes the inverse of $a$ in $(A, \cdot)$.
 Whenever we want to emphasize on the binary operations of the skew left brace $A$, we shall denote it by a triple $(A, \cdot, \circ)$.
 Otherwise we shall simply denote it by $A$.
 We call $(A, \cdot)$ the \emph{additive group} and $(A, \circ)$ the \emph{multiplicative group} of the skew left brace $(A, \cdot, \circ)$.
 A skew left brace $(A, \cdot, \circ)$ is said to be a \emph{left brace} if $(A, \cdot)$ is an abelian group.
 A skew right brace is defined analogously.
 In this article we mainly consider skew left braces.
 So, we will mostly suppress the word `left' and only say skew brace(s).